DaniellaBoulos/DaniellaBoulos/projects/database-management/readme4.md

-This is my semester-long project from Database Management where we created a Diary Management System using SQL.
+This is my semester-long group project from Database Management where we created a Diary Management System using SQL.